pnp/provision-assist-m365/Deployment-guide.md

 - `resourceGroupName` - Name for a new resource group to deploy the solution to - the script will create this resource group.

  - `appName` - Name for the Azure AD app that will be created e.g. `ProvisionAssist`.

+ - `createSelfSignedCert` - Specifies whether to create a self-signed certificate as part of the deployment.
+If set to true, a self-signed cert will be created through the Azure CLI with the name specified in the 'certName' parameter.

+ - `certName` - Name for the self-signed certificate e.g. 'provisionassist'.
+If you are creating your own certificate, this parameter is still mandatory and should match the name of your certificate.

+ - `certValidityDays` - Number of days that the certificate is valid for (if 'createSelfSignedCert' is set to true).
+The default is 365 days.

 - `siteLogoPath` (**Optional)** - Path to a company logo (ideally stored in SharePoint) that all users can access to set as the logo for created sites.
 Please ensure this path is to an image, if you don't have an image leave this blank.